pnp/blog/content/post/office-add-ins-community-call-october-13-2021.md

 Back in November 2020, we had PowerPoint save and close methods on the roadmap.
 Unfortunately, we had to shift resources and reprioritize, and these are no longer on the roadmap.
 So we apologize about the confusion on the planning for these methods.
-We can\'t guarantee the roadmap won\'t change over time but we try to stick to the roadmap as much as we can.
+We can't guarantee the roadmap won't change over time but we try to stick to the roadmap as much as we can.

 The best way to keep these methods on our planning radar is to request